rlucioni/recipes/recipes/food/cream-of-cauliflower-and-leek-soup.md

 1. Add olive oil to a pot and sweat leek and celery.
 2. Trim cauliflower: cut in half and pull off green leaves, then cut into pieces.
 3. Add garlic to pot and stir for a minute.
 Add potato and cauliflower, along with chicken broth and water.
 Bring to a boil, then keep at steady simmer for 30 minutes.
-Potatos should be smashable when ready.
+Potatoes should be smashable when ready.
 4. Blend soup into a smooth purée and place over low heat.
 Stir in cream and season with salt, pepper, cayenne, and nutmeg, if desired.